b-charles/pigs/ioc/README.md

 ```
 The name is only for debugging, can be any string, and doesn't modify the behaviour of the container regarding the component.

-Instead of `ioc.Put` and `ioc.PutNamed`, you can also use `ioc.PutFactory` and `ioc.PutNamedFactory` to define a factory, a function which will create the component:
+Instead of `ioc.Put` and `ioc.PutNamed`, you can also use `ioc.PutFactory(factory any, signatures ...any)` and `ioc.PutNamedFactory(name string, factory any, signatures ...any)` to define a factory, a function which will create the component:
 ```go
 package mypkg